DioxusLabs/dioxus/README.md

 Leptos is a library for building fullstack web-apps, similar to SolidJS and SolidStart.
 The two libraries share similar goals on the web, but have several key differences:

 - **Reactivity model**: Leptos uses signals for its underlying reactivity, while Dioxus opts for a VirtualDom and re-renders.
-While in theory signals are more efficient, in practice, Dioxus' VirtualDom performs little-to-no actual diffing (thanks to our [block-dom inspired templates](https://dioxuslabs.com/blog/templates-diffing)) and is [actually faster than Leptos](https://krausest.github.io/js-framework-benchmark/2024/table_chrome_123.0.6312.59.html).
+While in theory signals are more efficient, in practice, Dioxus' VirtualDom performs little-to-no actual diffing (thanks to our [block-dom inspired templates](https://dioxuslabs.com/blog/templates-diffing)) and as fast as the fastest JS frameworks.

 - **Control flow**: Because Leptos uses signals for reactivity, you are constrained to Leptos' primitives for things like `for` loops and `if` statements.
 If you get this wrong, your app will lose reactivity, leading to hard to debug UI issues.
 With Dioxus, you can use iterators, regular Rust `for` loops and `if` statements, and your app will still be reactive.
 In practice, a Dioxus component to insert counters into a list might look like this: